vivo-ontologies/language-ontology/README.md

 ## Contact
-Please use this GitHub repository's [Issue tracker](https://github.com/mconlon17/language-ontology/issues) to request new terms/classes or report errors or specific concerns related to the ontology.
+Please use this GitHub repository's [Issue tracker](https://github.com/mconlon17/language-ontology/issues) to request new terms/classes, other ontology or documentation improvements, or to report errors or concerns related to the ontology.

 ## Attribution
 This work is licensed CC0.
 Attribution is polite, not required.
 To cite this